thephpleague/url/dev-master/url/properties.md

 ### Does URLs refers to the same resource/location

-You can compare two PSR-7 compliant URLs object to see if they represent the same resource using the `Url::sameValueAs` method.
+You can compare two PSR-7 `UriInterface` compliant URLs object to see if they represent the same resource using the `Url::sameValueAs` method.

 This method compares the two objects according to their respective `__toString` methods response.